Creative Writing Prompts Inspired by the Seasons

 - It’s the last snowfall of the year.
 What do you do?
 Go sledding?
 Build a snowman?
 Head to the pond for some ice skating?

-Be Imaginative and Have Fun with These Creative Writing Prompts!
+Have Fun with These Creative Writing Prompts!

 If you use any of these creative writing prompts, come back and tell us how they worked for you.
 Feel free to make up your own seasonal creative writing prompts and leave them in the comments.
 And keep writing.